stanete/stanete.github.io/_posts/2020-06-22-feedback-canvas.md

 ## Wrapping up

-_Feedback Canvas_ is a tool and, as any tool, it has to be adapted to your context.
-[Here](https://medium.com/@reinaldocamargo/feedback-canvas-2-0-2f2040aa4a49) you can find another post explaining it and [here](https://medium.com/@reinaldocamargo/a-feedback-canvas-real-implementation-6fb8e65b0253) you can find a different implementation of it.
+_Feedback Canvas_ is a tool and, as any tool, you need to adapt it to your context.
+[Here](https://medium.com/@reinaldocamargo/feedback-canvas-2-0-2f2040aa4a49) you can find another post explaining it differently and [here](https://medium.com/@reinaldocamargo/a-feedback-canvas-real-implementation-6fb8e65b0253) you can find a different implementation of it.

-The first sessions will be messy and you won’t see the value of it immediately.
+The first sessions will be messy and you won’t see its the value immediately.
 Probably.
-Most companies are not used to give honest and direct feedback and a _Feedback Canvas_ session may seem as a lot to begin with.
+Most companies are not used to give honest and direct feedback.
+A _Feedback Canvas_ session may seem as a lot to begin with.
 But you need to start somewhere.

 Huge thanks to [undraw.com](https://undraw.co) for the illustrations.
 You can subscribe to my newsletter **With a grain of salt** and receive an email with updates from time to time.